yairchu/yairchu.github.io/site/posts/leet-haskell-in-python.md

     yield from map(operator.add, fibs(), itertools.islice(fibs(), 1, None))
 ```

 The usage of the `leet` decorator above is essential.
 Without it `fibs` would have been terribly inefficient.
-Here's how it this decorator works:
+Here's how this decorator works:

 ```Python
 def leet(gen):